Canned Ivory King Salmon | Alaska Gold Seafood

 Item added to your cart

-Now we are super-proud to announce our canned ivory king salmon, which is as ridiculously good as our canned tuna.
-Just like our canned tuna, our canned salmon is just that: line-caught ivory king salmon plus a few grains of salt.
-In a convenient 6-ounce can.
+Our canned salmon is just that: line-caught wild ivory king salmon plus a few grains of salt.
+In a convenient 7.5-ounce can.
 Boneless and skinless.

 Ivory king salmon are extremely rare.
 For starters, King Salmon are the rarest of the 5 Pacific wild salmon species.
 And only a very tiny percentage of king salmon (roughly ~4-5 %) have a unique genetic anomaly, a missing enzyme, that make them unable to metabolize the pigments in krill, which give other salmon their orange-ish pink-ish salmon color.
 Because of this inability to digest krill, ivory king salmon prey on more oily fish, like herring and needle-fish, giving them an extra dose of the heart-healthy omega-3 fatty acids that our bodies need.